Popular Stories

 Similar to other seafood, you should also keep prawns as cold as possible between when you buy them and when you refrigerate them.
 The NSW Food Authority recommends taking a cooler bag or Esky with ice in it and buying seafood last.

-The USDA’s guide to refrigerating food has similar guidelines, emphasises that keeping your perishables cold is key to maintaining food safety, as the lower temperature will discourage bacterial growth.
+The USDA’s guide to refrigerating food has similar guidelines, emphasising that keeping your perishables cold is key to maintaining food safety, as the lower temperature will discourage bacterial growth.
 Put your cooked and raw prawns in the coldest part of your refrigerator to inhibit fungi and bacteria, and maximise their freshness.

 Can you freeze cooked prawns?